-- Financial responsibilities have been assigned at management level with corresponding accountability. - Reporting arrangements have been established at all levels where responsibility for financial management has been assigned. - Formal procedures have been established for reporting significant control failures and ensuring appropriate corrective action. - The Finance, Audit and Risk Committee has been established to advise me in discharging my responsibilities for the internal financial control system. - Procedures for all key business processes have been documented. - There are systems in place to safeguard the assets.
+- Financial responsibilities have been assigned at management level with corresponding accountability. - Reporting arrangements have been established at all levels where responsibility for financial management has been assigned. - Formal procedures have been established for reporting significant control failures and ensuring appropriate corrective action. - The Finance, Audit and Risk Committee has been established to advise me in discharging my responsibilities for the internal financial control system.
+The membership of the Committee has been strengthened to consist of a majority of non-executive members. - Procedures for all key business processes have been documented. - There are systems in place to safeguard the assets.